Sales strategies examples: 15+ field-proven tactics that work right away

 Chris Do

-Chris Do is founder of”The Futur“and former creative director of the design agency Blind.
-Emmy Award winning designer who has worked for major brands including Nike, Microsoft, and Sony.
+Chris Do is the founder of "The Futur" and former Creative Director of the design agency Blind.
+An Emmy Award-winning designer who has worked for major brands including Nike, Microsoft and Sony.

 Simon Sinek

-Simon Sinek is the author of “Start with Why” and one of the most-watched TED speakers of all time (over 60 million views).
-He advises Fortune 500 companies and military organizations.
+Simon Sinek is the author of "Start with Why" and one of the most-watched TED speakers of all time (over 60 million views).
+He advises Fortune 500 companies and military organisations.

 High-selling websites and apps

-The many strong sales strategies today work digitally.
-While you're selling in person, your website or app works for you 24/7 if it's set up correctly.
-You can find more of our articles here:
+Many strong sales strategies work digitally today.
+While you're selling in person, your website or app works for you 24/7 — if it's set up correctly.
+Here you'll find more of our articles:

-• A well-thought-out booking platform automatically sells your appointments, courses, or services.
-Customers book themselves, pay directly and you gain time for more important sales calls.
+- A well-thought-out booking platform automatically sells your appointments, courses or services.
+Customers book themselves, pay directly and you gain time for more important sales conversations.

-• A professional online platform positions yourself as a premium provider.
-Instead of justifying prices, customers asked, “When can we start?”
+- A professional online platform positions you as a premium provider.
+Instead of justifying prices, customers ask: "When can we start?"

-• The right app development brings you directly to your customer's smartphone.
-Where buying decisions are made today.
+- The right app development brings you directly to your customers' smartphones — where buying decisions are made today.

-Do you already have a project in the pipeline and the ideas are on the table?
-Get in touch with us and our team at Axisbits will show you how we can help you.
+Do you already have a project in the pipeline and ideas on the table?
+Get in touch with us and our team at Axisbits will show you how we can support you.
 You can find successful projects in our portfolio.

 {{fs-btn-cta}}